Fresh Pond Almanac

 Try to sketch a few of them.
 Diagramming is also an excellent way to record information.
 Add numbers to your sketch: count of individuals, estimates of length and width.
 Find similarities and differences between 2 look-alike insects that are exploring that plant.
 Give it a try!

-There are so many other stories to share about the many inhabitants and visitors of this insect-heaven wildflower, but I’ll leave that for another month…
+There are so many other stories to share about this insect-heaven wildflower’s many inhabitants and visitors, but I’ll leave that for another month…

 Storing for Winter

 Alongside the insects and spiders of the meadow, birds and mammals are preparing for the winter as well.
-We often overlook squirrels, but it is fascinating to get to know their nut collecting and caching habits.
-They are really facetious clever guys!
-Among them all, the biggest species in our area is the eastern grey squirrel (Sciurus carolinensis).
+We often overlook squirrels, but it is fascinating to get to know their nut-collecting and caching habits.
+They are really facetious and clever guys!
+The biggest species in our area is the eastern grey squirrel (Sciurus carolinensis).

 In September, they collect and cache nuts that they defend aggressively against invaders.
 Up to 25% of their nuts get stolen by other squirrels.
-It is a tough competition out there, and the ones who can amass enough nuts for enduring the long New England winter will increase their chance to make it through.
+It is a tough competition out there, and the ones who can amass enough nuts to endure the long New England winter will increase their chance of making it through.
 So, they evolved to engage in deceiving caching.
-Pause for a moment and observe them around the meadow, look down on the path and on the woodland floor.
+Pause for a moment and observe them around the meadow, looking down the path and the woodland floor.
 You will soon see that those endearing rodents dig holes that they fill and then cover with leaves.
 Then they move to another location and dig again but without placing any nut in any of those caches until one hole becomes the chosen cache.
-In areas of high squirrel population density, our friends move their cache about every 3 days.
+Our friends move their cache about every three days in areas of high squirrel population density.